tomily1/widget/README.md

 ### Live Demonstration

-This app is available and hosted on Heroku and it is available here.
+This app is available and hosted on Heroku and it is available here https://showoff-widget.herokuapp.com.

 ## Approach